prof18/Friends-Tournament/README.md

 ## 🚧 Work in Progress

-I'm currently working on this application
+I'm currently working on this application.
 It is still in its early stages of development, so things can heavily change!

 ## License